 Here’s a sample of Thunderball TV: a brief snatch of our version of "The Hitman And Her" (thankfully without sound) followed by a pre-recorded advert for Avalanche Records, both featuring me: the guy by the counter in the ad is a random punter who happened to be in the shop when we were filming and participated in the psychedelic vibe with great enthusiasm.
 Finally there’s a clip of our version of Treasure Hunt featuring John Fairfoul, Ali White (who was also Her to my Hitman earlier) and Lucy Hoare alongside two bemused punters.

 We put a lot of work into making content for the night but ultimately no-one really watched it as they were too busy having a good time.
 However it was an interesting experiment and as always a lot was learned.

-Incidentally I also designed Avalanche’s logo which I think they’re still using 25+ years later.
+Incidentally I also designed Avalanche’s logo which I think they’re still using thirty years later.
 That’s value for money!
 (Except I think they paid me in vinyl.)

 As well as regularly selling out the Assembly Rooms we ran nights in Stirling Castle and Murrayfield Ice Rink, becoming notorious for putting on mind-bending all-nighters in amazing venues.

 After three years the club came to an abrupt end when it was deliberately targeted by football casuals who started a pre-planned riot on the dancefloor at one of our Assembly Rooms nights.
 We shut things down quickly before anyone got seriously hurt but it was a major shock: the whole enterprise had been tainted and after some deliberation we decided it was best to move on.
 Which kinda broke my heart, to be honest, because Thunderball was special.
-It was the first time I had managed to co-create a truly original vision and seen an audience of my friends and peers respond to it with love.
+It was the first time I had co-created a truly original vision and seen a large audience of my friends and peers respond to it with love.